home-assistant/home-assistant.io/source/_components/stiebel_eltron.markdown

 ha_iot_class: Local Polling
 ---

-The `stiebel_eltron` component lets you control integral ventilation or heat pump units of [STIEBEL ELTRON](https://www.stiebel-eltron.com).
+The `stiebel_eltron` integration lets you control integral ventilation or heat pump units of [STIEBEL ELTRON](https://www.stiebel-eltron.com).

 It requires the following components: